BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_3_Accessing_Bitcoind_with_NodeJS.md

 # 17.3: Accessing Bitcoind with NodeJS

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 This section explains how to interact with `bitcoind` using the NodeJS programming language and the [BCRPC package](https://github.com/dgarage/bcrpc).

-## Setting Up Node.js
+## Set Up Node.js

 BCRPC is built on node.js.
 Thus, you'll first need to install the `node.js` and `npm` (the node package manager) packages for your system.